jdittrich/userNeedResearchBook/text/allURBook.md

 <!-- compile with  "pandoc --toc -B templates/includeBefore.pandoc -A templates/includeAfter.pandoc  -s -c styles/styles.css -c styles/print.css text/allURBook.md -t html5 -o index.html" -->

 # License

+Text and images are under the following License (if not stated otherwise)

  <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Lizenzvertrag" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">A Beginner’s Guide to Finding User Needs</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://jdittrich.github.io/userNeedResearchBook/" property="cc:attributionName" rel="cc:attributionURL">Jan Dittrich</a>  licensed under a  <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+Libraries used for this webpage have their own licenses and are *not* covered by the Creative Commons license above.